pwnjack/journal/_posts/2016-05-12-html2jade-sublime-text.md

 ---
 Jade fan?

-You are probably already using Sublime Text (if you don&#8217;t, do.)
+You are probably already using Sublime Text (if you don't, do.)

 Tired of copy-pasting HTML snippets and then have to convert them to jade?